Malphaet/windCalc/README.md

 TODO
 ========
-* Spetial function generator
+* New coast generator
-* New yell
+* Set of functions (erode, canyon, mountain...)